tobias-weiss-ai-xr/opendesk-edu/docs/development.md

 The `charts.yaml` and `images.yaml` are the central place to reference external artefacts that are used for the deployment.

-Beside the deployment automation itself various tools work with the contents of the files:
+Beside the deployment automation itself some tools work with the contents of the files:

 - **Linting**: Ensures consistency of the file contents for the other tools.
 - **Renovate**: Automatically create MRs that update the components to their latest version.
 - **Mirror**: Mirror artefacts to Open CoDE.
-- **Release-Artefacts**: Creates the release asset jsons.

 Please find details on these tools below.